JaredTweed/wedding-photos/README.md

 TODO:
 - Make the managed S3 buckets purchasable.
-- Make not found webpage for non-existent url paths.
-- Make scrolling on the form not risk affecting the color.
 - Make it possible to delete your webpage and/or all the data on it.
 -->